-As part of CivicPlus’s ongoing efforts to implement security and privacy controls in line with the National Institute of Standards and Technology (NIST) 800-53 requirements, CivicClerk includes a session inactivity timeout feature.
-This feature will allow system administrators to configure a session inactivity timeout in CivicClerk in accordance with local access control policies.
-The minimum allowed configuration is 3 minutes and the maximum allowed timeout is 120 minutes.
+As part of CivicPlus’s ongoing efforts to implement security and privacy controls in line with the National Institute of Standards and Technology (NIST) 800-53 requirements, Agenda and Meeting Management Select, formerly CivicClerk, includes a session inactivity timeout feature.
+This feature will allow system administrators to configure a session inactivity timeout in Agenda and Meeting Management Select in accordance with local access control policies.
+The minimum allowed configuration is 3 minutes, and the maximum allowed timeout is 120 minutes.
 By default, this feature is configured at 120 minutes.

 What does this mean for users?